ItsMarvoKim/21/README.md

 #  Github Search

-This is an angular API that uses the Github API to search and retrive the information from the Github users e.g their repositories. **Desktop version only**
+This is an angular API that uses the Github API to search and retrieve the information from the Github users e.g their repositories. **Desktop version only**

 ## Technologies Used